-The information required under each of the FATCA and the AEOI regimes (collectively, the 'Required Information') is similar.
-Generally, the Required Information covers information of 'account holders' and 'controlling persons', including but not limited to their names, addresses, dates of birth, jurisdiction(s) of tax residence, tax identification number(s) in the relevant jurisdiction(s) and account information (including but not limited to their account balances, income, and payments to the account holders).
+The information required under each of the FATCA and the AEOI regimes (collectively, the "Required Information") is similar.
+Generally, the Required Information covers information of "account holders", including but not limited to their names, addresses, dates of birth, jurisdiction(s) of tax residence, tax identification number(s) in the relevant jurisdiction(s) and account information (including but not limited to their account balances, income, and payments to the account holders).